strange-secrets/memory/readme.md

 To begin with this library provides fairly simple memory management but can be extended over time to add more complex behaviour.

+When creating a video game, it is essential to maintain control of memory and its behaviour.
+Even on a platform with virtual memory we should keep a tight reign on how much memory we are allocating.
+Simply relying on the standard allocator can allow memory usage to spiral out of control, or fragmentation of the memory space.

+ngen::Memory is intended to provide a pooled memory allocation set to help contain memory and detect issues with our memory usage.

 Allocation
 ==========